TimMansell/portfolio/README.md

 This is the source code for my personal portfolio site.

+My website uses npm, gulp, and bower.
+Ensure you have those packages installed first.

 ##Instructions:

-My website uses npm, gulp and bower.
-Ensure you have those packages installed first.

 *npm install*

-To load my site in development mode run:
+To load my site in development mode, run:

+*gulp serve:dev*

+To load my site in production mode, run:

 *gulp serve*

+**Note**: if repo has just been cloned, 'gulp build' needs to be run before this step.

-To load my site in production mode run:
+To load my site in production mode using a clean repackaging of assets, run:

 *gulp serve:build*